The National Residue Control Plan (NRCP) is an important monitoring instrument.

 - Import sampling plan

-Both the NRKP and the results of the studies are to be submitted to the European Commission and the European Food Safety Authority (EFSA), respectively.
+Both the NRCP and the results of the analyses must be submitted to the European Commission and the European Food Safety Authority (EFSA).

-In 2021, out of a total of 9,528 plan samples tested, 42 were found to contain residues and contaminants that resulted in limits being exceeded or where unauthorized or prohibited substances were detected.
-This corresponds to a share of 0.4 %.
+In 2022, residues and contaminants were found in 44 out of a total of 9,483 plan samples analysed, which led to limit values being exceeded or in which unauthorised or prohibited substances could be detected.
+This corresponds to a share of 0.5 %.